Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Quantum simulation on IBM quantum computers

 \section{Quantum simulation on IBM quantum computers}

-In this report, we demonstrate outcomes derived from simulations conducted on the 127-qubit IBM "ibm\_brisbane" instance.
-To benchmark our simulations, we compare the results with those obtained from an ideal Qasm-simulator ("Q-sim") and exact calculation ("Exact").
-To address potential errors, we have also implemented readout error mitigation (REM) using the Qiskit runtime at optimization level 2.
-It is crucial to acknowledge that IBM machines undergo recalibration on a daily basis, introducing potential variations in data across different days.
-To address this, we examine some of the important analyses on the 7-qubit IBM instance "ibm\_oslo" device, incorporating readout error mitigation techniques, as detailed in Appendix C. This approach aggregates data collected at various times and days, enhancing the robustness and inclusivity of our analysis.
-Moreover, we observed qualitative reproducibility, highlighting the reliability of our findings across various IBM machines.
-To tackle challenges arising from the reduced fidelity of two-qubit gates and potential errors due to extended execution times, we adopt a linear topology (with the optimization level set at 2) and implement basic trotterization up to 10 steps.
-The choice of a linear topology is crucial to ensure accurate simulation with superconducting qubits, aiming to avoid the requirement of SWAP operations.
+In this study, we present outcomes from simulations conducted on the 127-qubit IBM "ibm\_brisbane" instance.
+To benchmark our results, we compare them with those from an exact calculation ("Exact") and an ideal Qasm-simulator ("Q-sim") provided by Qiskit python API~\cite{qiskit}.
+To address potential errors from Hardware noise, we also employ readout error mitigation (REM)~\cite{Kandala2019, PhysRevLett.119.180509} using the Qiskit runtime (by setting optimization level 2) and Post-selection~\cite{Smith2019, PhysRevLett.122.180501}.
+It is crucial to acknowledge that IBM machines undergo re-calibration daily, introducing potential variations in data across different days.
+We examine some important analyses on the 7-qubit IBM instance "ibm\_oslo" device to address this.
+This approach aggregates data from different times and days, enhancing the robustness and inclusivity of our analysis.
+This approach ensures qualitative reproducibility and highlights the reliability of our results across different IBM machines.
+To overcome issues with reduced two-qubit gate fidelity and errors from prolonged execution times, we employed a linear topology and used basic trotterization for up to $10$ steps.
+Choosing a linear topology is crucial to ensure accurate simulation with superconducting qubits, aiming to avoid the requirement of SWAP operations.